CTF-handbooks/map-maker-handbook/HANDBOOK.md

 ***
 ### 12. Testing the map
 * You can find your exported map in `[Minetest folder]/worlds/[Map World]/schems/`.
 * To test your map, copy that folder into `[Minetest folder]/games/capturetheflag/mods/ctf/ctf_map/maps`.
-You can go to your Minetest folder and paste the following into your file manager's directory to navigate there quickly:
+You can go to your Minetest folder and paste the following into your file manager's search/directory to navigate there quickly:
   ```
   /games/capturetheflag/mods/ctf/ctf_map/maps
   ```
+  > If you experience a problem with the above path on certain file managers, copy it without the `/` at the start.

 * Create a new world in the Capture the Flag game with the `singlenode` mapgen.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/a7b93c30-8578-4e98-a582-53b4f84a60a4)